OsaPL/Versus-Brawl/notes.md

 [h1]0.8:[/h1]
 You can now play without friends!
 This only sounds slightly sad.
-Now anyone can try this mayhem.
 With this update also comes ability to customize the games to the way you like it.
 Also, Arena mode...
 What?
 Are you not entertained?
 Ok, here are the rest of the changes: